jamierachael/Basic-Portfolio/README.md

 This application includes an About Me, Portfolio Page, and Contact page.

-Latyout and content were built using HTML and CSS using Visual Studio Code editor.
+Layout and content were built using HTML and CSS using Visual Studio Code editor.

 ## Getting Started